How to Grow and Care for Arrowhead Vine

 The foliage has a distinct arrowhead-like shape, as you probably guessed by the name, but it’s the fascinating array of colors and patterns that makes them extremely appealing.

 Most cultivars have soft, muted colors in shades of pink, cream, and green.
-A few cultivars are bolder, with deep red or emerald green coloring.
+A few are bolder, with deep red or emerald green coloring.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.